 approached me to work on his debut album's art cover.

-Working with Corey, we reordered the songs on his album to better tell that story and I pitched the concept of what would lead to the album art cover: What if the "dot" in "dotponder" went on its own journey throughout the album, morphing and changing with the meaning behind each song?
+Working with Corey, we reordered the songs on his album to better tell that story, and I pitched the concept of what would lead to the album art cover: What if the "dot" in "dotponder" went on a journey throughout the album, morphing and changing with the meaning behind each song?

 Gabrielle's creativity and artistry in conveying stories and concepts have caught my eye on several occasions; as I worked on this album, I knew I wanted to work with her.

 I approached her with my unmastered album tracks and went on a journey with her.
 She not only thoughtfully put a visual story to my songs, but did so in a way that conveyed a sense of depth and connection to the story my album was telling in a way that even I hadn't fully landed in.
 From there, she produced elements that not only helped me with this album but define who I want to be visually as an artist.

 Giving life to the "dot" in my name .ponder was a stroke of genius that will definitely become its own calling card.
 I truly enjoyed the journey and the end product.
 Working with Gabrielle was an inspiration, and her art will no doubt help me connect with listeners of my music on a deeper level.